raspberrypilearning/timelapse-setup/worksheet.md

 	system('convert -delay 10 -loop 0 image*.jpg animation.gif')
     ```

-1. In the above example a picture is taken once every 60 seconds, and 10 pictures are taken in total.
+1. In the above example a picture is taken once every 60 seconds, and ten pictures are taken in total.
 You can now modify the values for the `range()` and `sleep()` functions to whatever suits your purpose.
 For capturing a flower opening, then a picture a minute for a couple of hours would suffice.
-If you wanted to do a time-lapse of a fruit rotting, then two or three pictures a day might be more appropriate.
+If you wanted to do a time lapse of a fruit rotting, then two or three pictures a day might be more appropriate.

-1. Set up your Raspberry Pi with the Pi Camera pointing at your target, run the script and then sit back and wait for the gif to be created.
+1. Set up your Raspberry Pi with the Camera Module pointing at your target, run the script, and then sit back and wait for the gif to be created.

 ## What Next?
 - Now that you've managed to do some time-lapse photography, why not have a go at some other PiCamera resources like: